arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 ![Data validation](assets/img/posts/data-validation.jpg)
 [@heapdump](https://unsplash.com/@heapdump)

-## Domain validation
 In my previous [blog post](http://arnolanglade.github.io/command-handler-patterns.html), I spoke about command and command handler design patterns.
 I got several questions about data validation and how to give feedback to users.
+We are going to about several kinds of validation in the blog post.
+First, we are going to speak about aggregate validation because we need to be sure that our domain objects are build with the good state before being able to validate a command.
+Then, we are going to speak about command validation because all data provided by users should be validated to prevent system failure first and give them feedback then.

+## Domain validation
  Let’s take the example of my previous blog post: an account creation.
 To create an account, my business expert expects that I provide a username with at least three characters and a password with at least eight characters, an uppercase letter, a lowercase letter, and a number.

 How to make sure the username and password will match the rules given by our business expert?
 Value object will help us to achieve that.
 I **strongly recommend you** to wrap those properties into value objects which cannot be instantiable if data provided by users are wrong.
 It is a good way to introduce new types in your codebase and make it clearer and business-focused.